 Another individual, Jose Luis Jordan, vice president of the Spanish Society of Parapsychology, dived into the case as well.
 Despite being heavily involved in the paranormal, he too was skeptical.

 Personally, I don’t know which way I lean.
 I’ve had my fair share of paranormal experiences and being a believer, I can see where something like this could happen.
-However, I do have a skeptical side, which says that a number of different things (mainly though, chemical compounds) could logically have been used.
+However, I do have a skeptical side, which says that a number of different things (mainly chemical compounds) could logically have been used.

 One thing is for sure.
-If creepy, ghostly faces started appearing on my floors and walls, I think I’d be freaking out!
-But either way, this story, is quite a toss up for me.
+If creepy, ghostly faces started appearing on my floors and walls, I think I’d be moving out yesterday..But either way, this story is quite compelling.

 But I’d love to know what you think, as always!